varshita-tawade/-CHATBOT/README.md

 - 🧠 Smart and simple chat-based interaction
 - 🎨 Clean and modern UI
 - 📱 Fully responsive design
 - ⚡ Fast and smooth chat animation
-- 🔊 (Optional) Voice/Text input support
 - 🧩 Easy to customize and extend

 ---